Last Updated January, 2021

 Pivní polévka – beer soup.
 You may be thinking: “what?”

 You’ve definitely heard how much Czech people love to drink beer.
 Probably as much as Americans love drinking soda.
-They drink it, eat it, bath in it.
+They drink it, eat it, bathe in it.
 They have it for breakfast, lunch, dinner, between meals, and as a late-night snack.

 When you are visiting Prague, you gotta try that beer too.
 If drinking this beverage is not your thing, at least try it in your soup (grinning.)
 And then go on a Prague beer tour.